xph9876/RNA-mediated_DSB_repair/NHEJ/README.md

 ## Dependencies

-Tested OS: Windows 10 Home.
+Tested OS: Windows 11 Home.

 * Software:
-    * Python 3.10.6
+    * Python 3.11.0
-    * Bowtie2 2.4.1
+    * Bowtie2 2.5.0
 * Python packages:
-    * Kaleido 0.2.1
+    * Kaleido 0.1.0.post1 (must be exactly this version)
-    * Matplotlib 3.5.3
+    * Matplotlib 3.6.2
-    * NetworkX 2.8.6
+    * NetworkX 2.8.8
-    * Numpy 1.23.2
+    * Numpy 1.23.5
-    * Pandas 1.4.3
+    * Pandas 1.5.2
-    * Pillow 9.2.0
+    * Pillow 9.3.0
-    * Plotly 5.10.0
+    * Plotly 5.11.0
-    * Psutil 5.9.1
-    * Python-Levenshtein 0.12.2
+    * Python-Levenshtein 0.20.8
     * Python-pptx 0.6.21
-    * Requests 2.28.1
-    * Scikit-Learn 1.1.2
+    * Scikit-Learn 1.1.3
-    * Scipy 1.9.1
+    * Scipy 1.9.3
     * XlsxWriter 3.0.3

 The full output of ```pip freeze``` is given in `python_packages.txt`.
-For PNG image output from the [Plotly](https://plotly.com/) library, a backend known as [Orca](https://github.com/plotly/orca) had to be used due to to problems with the [Kaleido](https://github.com/plotly/Kaleido) backend (at least on Windows 10).
-Please see [here](https://plotly.com/python/static-image-export/) for details on installation/setup of Orca.
+For PNG image output from the [Plotly](https://plotly.com/) library, a package known as [Kaleido](https://github.com/plotly/Kaleido) is used.
+Only Kaleido version 0.1.0.post1, has been found to work correctly with these scripts, and can be installed with `pip install kaleido==0.1.0.post1`.

 ## Citation